Special prosecutor to probe Jussie Smollett case

 "There was and is no legally cognizable office of Acting State's Attorney known in our statutes or to common law," Toomin ruled.
 "Its existence was only in the eye or imagination of its creator, Kim Foxx."

+Foxx tried to claim a measure of victory, saying Toomin agreed with her decision to recuse herself.
+The prosecutor, however, still maintained a special prosecutor isn't warranted.

+"In any event, I respectfully disagree with the court's conclusion that, in the absence of any conflict, the appointment of a special prosecutor is required,” according to a statement from Foxx.
+“As always, I remain committed to transparency, justice, and the public safety of the communities we serve.”

-O'Brien said Foxx's handling of the case cried out for a special prosecutor.
+O'Brien said Foxx's handling of the case cried out for an outside's examination.

 "I did this because it had to be done," O'Brien said of her request.
 "Someone had to do it.
 I had time and a typewriter."